 2) In the adult brain: Cell transplantation is a powerful tool to introduce a new source of GABA to allow reconstitution of neural circuits in the diseased brain.
 To be successful, grafted cells should possess the ability to migrate and disperse through affected areas, differentiate into fully mature neurons, functionally integrate and modulate circuitry activity in the damaged host brain.
 In the last decade, a better comprehension of GABAergic interneuron origin and development has led to their use in transplantation.
 One issue however, that needs improvement is the migration efficiency of transplanted cells.
 Another problem is that several GABA producing cell types have transient effects after transplantation due to decreased GABA release over time.
 Our key fundamental discovery that pre-formed vascular networks are the natural guides for GABAergic neuronal migration from the earliest developmental time point assumes a new significance here.
 We are testing whether co-transplantation of human periventricular endothelial cells and GABAergic interneurons can serve as an effective cell-based therapeutic alternative for GABA related diseases.

-Our work is supported by the National Institute for Mental Health (NIMH), National Institute for Neurological Disorders and Stroke (NINDS) and the Brain and Behavior Foundation (NARSAD).
+Our work is supported by the National Institute for Mental Health (NIMH), National Institute for Neurological Disorders and Stroke (NINDS), the Brain and Behavior Foundation (NARSAD) and Huntington Medical Research Institutes (HMRI).